Chateau Amboise France – jewel of the French Renaissance

 The beautiful Music Room features the same red colouring and includes a 19th-century harp, a series of ‘family’ portraits, and some lovely furniture.

 The next feature of the Chateau is the Minimes Tower where you can take in the views of the Loire 40 metres below.
 There used to be a panoramic room built in 1843 but it doesn’t exist today.
-That was where President Louis Napoleon Bonaparte came to release Abd al-Kader in 1852.
+That was when President Louis Napoleon Bonaparte came to release Emir Abd el-Kader in 1852.

 As you exit the Minimes Tower to the left, you will wander the Naples Terrace garden.
 The first garden was designed by Dom Pacello da Mercogliano from Naples in the late 15th century.
 When the Royal Court left the Loire Valley a century later to join the Seine Court the garden was reduced to an alley with trimmed trees whilst the terrace stayed throughout the centuries.